boderg/your-weather-2/README.md

 - Your weather has a range of weather details displayed for those that want a little more information other than just the temperature and weather description.
 - Your weather displays a random background landscape image whenever you open the site.
 - Your Weather is a weather app for everyone.
+- This version has been enhanced with Weather Alerts and a cleaner layout.
+- The Frontend has been re-written with a new HTML, CSS and Bootstrap structure.
+- This version has had a NodeJS backend added.

 ## Table of Contents